 Fortunately, today’s homeowner can enjoy beautiful, luxurious interior mouldings and beams at a fraction of the traditional cost.
 Our product, developed and manufactured in Canada, are no less visually stunning than traditional options, but are reasonably priced and durable.
 They feature a proprietary flexible coating that virtually eliminates the risk of cracking joints and breakage during and after installation.

 Some of our customers have asked us how we can afford to offer high-quality products at such affordable prices.
 We manufacture our own products and sell through an exclusive network of dedicated distributors.
 This gives us an incomparable degree of quality control, which is the company ethos at NovaCrown.

-Our mouldings and beams are strong, flexible, lightweight, and easy to install.
+Our crown mouldings and coffered ceiling beams are strong, flexible, lightweight, and easy to install.
 Take advantage of the design potential hidden in your ceilings, and the spaces where your walls meet them, with the convenience and affordability of modern interior mouldings and beams.

 Expanded Polystyrene Core with Proprietary Flexible Plaster Coating